 RELATED WORKS

-Since the sentiment analysis especially in social networks has recently become an important topic, many researchers have focused and published papers in this area.
+Since the sentiment analysis - especially in social networks - has recently become an important topic, many researchers have focused and published their work in this area.
 There has been a large amount of prior research in sentiment analysis, especially in the domain of product reviews, movie reviews, and blogs [2].

 There has been done researches in the field of sentiment analysis on social media specifically on twitter.
 Feature selection approaches such as using n-grams [3] [4] or Part of Speech (POS) tags [10] and lexicons [3] [5] has been examined in the context of sentiment analysis.

 Researchers have also analyzed and compared data mining classification techniques such as Naïve Bayes classifier, Support Vector Machine (SVM) and Maximum Entropy for classifying tweets [6] [7].
-Apart from using different features and classifiers, there are variety of methods used like use of emoticons [6], use of opinion reversal words etc for identifying sentiments.
+Apart from using different features and classifiers, there are variety of used methods such as using emoticons [6], opinion reversal words etc., for identifying sentiments.

-From the social media networks, Facebook is the more popular around the world.
+From the social media networks, Facebook is the more popular around the world [Resourse].
 On October 2012, it reached 1 billion monthly active users (that is, 1 billion users accessed the network within a month) and more than 550 million daily active users [8].
 One of the recent researches with the purpose of extracting information about users’ sentiments from the messages they write in Facebook [9].
 They have developed a new and non-intrusive method for sentiment analysis in this social network.
 It consists on a hybrid approach, combining lexical-based and machine learning techniques to perform sentiment analysis in Facebook with high accuracy (83.27%).

 SOCIAL MEDIA SENTIMENT ANALYSIS